eyas-ranjous/file-manager-js/README.md

 **.list(path)**

-list the first-level files and directories inside a directory
+list first-level files and directories inside a directory
 ```
 fileManager.list('./project') // it can be an absolute path using __dirname
 .then((entries) => {